-Department Chair, Epidemiology and Biostatistics, Distinguished Professor, Professor, Anthropology, Professor, BIO5 Institute, Professor, Statistics-GIDP
+Department Chair, Epidemiology and Biostatistics, Professor, Public Health, Professor, Anthropology, Professor, Statistics-GIDP, Distinguished Professor, Public Health, Professor, BIO5 Institute

-Professor, BIO5 Institute, Professor, Medicine - (Research Scholar Track), Research Scientist
+Professor, Medicine - (Research Scholar Track), Research Scientist, Professor, BIO5 Institute

 Our lab has a new treatment for heart failure.
 We have a biodegradable graft seeded with adult human cells that we put on the surface of the heart.
 The potential is to regenerate new heart muscle